jdcloudcom/en/documentation/Management/Log-Service/Introduction/ResourceLog/ALBLog.md

-## ALB (Application Load Balancer) Access Log
+## Application Load Balancer (ALB)
 ### Introduction
-Currently, the type of ALB log accessed to Log Service is **Application Load Balancer Access Log**.
-Currently, it only supports retrieval of 7-level log of Application Load Balancer.
-ALB access log currently only supports the search of log data in the past 7 days.
+At present, the ALB log types accessing to Log Service are **Access Log** and **Health Check Log**.
+The access log is only in support of retrieving the 7-layer logs of Application Load Balancer currently.
+The ALB access log is only in support of searching the log data within 7 days currently.

-### Field Description
+### Access Log Field Description
 Log Field(7-level) | Field Description | Field Type| Field Value Description -- | -- | -- | --
 timestamp  | Time stamp | time | accurate to millisecond, eg: 2018-12-20T02:59:40.001Z